junjiechoo24/junjiechoo24.github.io/index.md

 *   **Writings:** Reflections on the books and papers I am reading in psychology, philosophy, and statistics.
 *   **Gallery:** Occasional photos that, for me, capture a particular perspective on the world.

-Thank you for joining me on this journey.
+Thank you for reading this far!